 Committee - The staff-level technical advisory committee to JPACT.
+May propose and assist MPO staff in analysis of policy options for consideration by JPACT and Metro Council.
 Convened by Metro.

 Region 1 Area Commission on

 Transportation - An advisory body

 convened by the Oregon Department

 of Transportation to advise the Oregon

 Transportation Commission on local

 transportation issues and provide

 recommendations.
 The Region 1 ACT

-geography encompasses the majority
+geography encompasses the

-of the metropolitan planning area and
+metropolitan planning area and well as

-well as rural areas in Clackamas
+rural areas in Clackamas County,

-County, Multnomah County, and Hood
+Multnomah County, and Hood River

-River County.
+County.

-undertaken by each MTIP partner - Metro, ODOT, SMART, and TriMet in different ways.
+The regional policy direction was taken into account for the different funding allocations processes undertaken by each MTIP partner - Metro, ODOT, SMART, and TriMet in different ways.
 For Metro's 2025-2027 Regional Flexible Fund Allocation (RFFA), the Joint Policy Advisory Committee on Transportation (JPACT) and Metro Council continued the directive for the region to use the four investment objectives adopted in the RTP as the policy objectives guiding the allocation.
 This resulted in technical evaluation criteria focusing on the four 2018 RTP priorities.
 Whereas for ODOT's 2024-2027 STIP funding allocation discussion, JPACT and the Metro Council submitted comments to the Oregon Transportation Commission (OTC) and the Region 1 Area Commission on Transportation (ACT) advocating for ODOT investment on the Portland region's transportation priorities and the consistency of that direction with ODOT's strategic action plan.
 In addition, Metro worked with the Technical Policy Alternatives Committee (TPAC) to engage with ODOT staff on individual funding programs of interest in the region and to support investments that advanced the four priorities.